shakespete/redux/Redux Notes.md

   <li><strong>Actions</strong> — Objects that describe an event</li>
   <li><strong>Action creators</strong> — Functions that return actions</li>
 </ol>

 Why use action creators?
 Action creators have a friendlier interface; all you need to know is which arguments the action creator function expects.
 You won’t have to worry about specifics, such as the shape of the action’s payload or any logic that might need to be applied before the action can be dispatched.
 By the same token, an action creator’s arguments are helpful because they clearly document an action’s data requirements.

+You know you can’t do much without side effects.
+What you can do is isolate them by enforcing good practices around where they can be performed.
+Reducers must be pure functions, so they’re out.
+You guessed it, that leaves action creators!